ayyandu/cmps440mid/README.md

 ## Installation and Usage

 ### Requirements
-- Python (version X.X.X)
+- Python
-- Additional libraries mentioned in each application's respective folder
+- Additional libraries such as Flask, opencv-python, roboflow, qrcode, zxing, pillow.

 ### Setup and Usage Instructions
-1. Clone this repository: `git clone https://github.com/yourusername/your-repo.git`
+1. Clone this repository: `git clone https://github.com/ayyandu/cmps440mid.git`
 2. Navigate to the desired application folder.
-3. Follow the instructions in each application's `README.md` for setup and usage specifics.

-## Folder Structure
+3. Create a virtual environemnt using Visual Studio Code and then install the required packages.